 The formula is simple.
-You follow the steps, and the results are data that helps you understand what’s going on and the reasons.
+If you follow the steps, you get data that helps you understand what’s happening.
 You can find those seeking the truth because they use this method.

 Logic and Rational Thinking is the name of the first training module in our truth-seekers toolbox.
-It teaches us to trust those who seek the truth, not just those trying to affirm what they believe.
+It teaches us to trust those who seek the truth.
+We need to distinguish them from those simply trying to affirm what they believe.
 It’s part of a trio of techniques to sharpen our critical thinking skills.
 The second module is 10 Common Logical Fallacies, and the third is The Spiritual Axioms.

-We don’t just read or study them once; we can use these tools every day.
+We don’t just read or study them once; we can employ these tools daily.
 You’ll be surprised at how often you can apply them to help you make better decisions.
 So, refresher reading is a good practice.
-We use a smartphone reminder to go over all three tools at least once a month.

 Consciousness Development Tools

 We each hold a unique set of spiritual gifts.
-Awakening is the process of these gifts and abilities sleeping in our DNA.
-Opening them is the central theme of many ancient cultures.
+Awakening is the process of these gifts and abilities sleeping in our DNA, and opening them is the central theme of many ancient cultures.
 They are the pioneers of these methods.

 We enjoy the fruits of their research.
-They are the storehouses of powerful consciousness development tools.
+They are the storehouses of powerful consciousness expansion tools.
 We trust these methods because they have been tested with scientific rigor to be repeatable.

 What are Spiritual Technologies?

-The three most popular religions by population are Christianity, Islam, and Judaism, and together they boast over 4 billion followers.
-But, most of their followers don’t realize or won’t admit that these systems are the rebranding of mystery religions of the Mediterranean.
+The three most popular religions by population are Christianity, Islam, and Judaism, which boast over 4 billion followers.
+Still, most of their followers don’t know or admit that these systems are the rebranding of mystery religions of the Mediterranean.

-However, they admit to appropriation of everything “Christian” from other sources in a round-about way.
-This cryptically worded admission comes from their internal documents.
-The Catholic Encyclopedia from 1907 (printed for internal use within the Church) is our favorite resource for data on the Abrahamic traditions.
-You can corroborate this appropriation of everything “Christian” originates in so-called pagan religions.
-Several of recommended resources are listed in our resources.
+They admit to the appropriation of everything from other sources in a roundabout way.
+This cryptically worded admission comes from one of their internal sources and is not meant for the public.
+It’s one of our favorite resources for data on the Abrahamic tradition.

 Admission of Pagan Origin

 “Symbolism in a greater or lesser degree is essential to every kind of external worship.
-And we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflections and other acts of reverence, of lights and sweet-smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet.
 The Church has borrowed without hesitation from the common stock of significant actions known to all periods and all nations.
-In such matters as these, Christianity claims no monopoly or originality.” — The Catholic Encyclopedia and International Work, Vol. 14 (1907).”
+In such matters as these, Christianity claims no monopoly or originality.” — The Catholic Encyclopedia and International Work, Vol. 15 (1907).”

-Anything from these sources is simply a cover story to keep you a paying customer.
+The mission of organized religion is to keep you a paying customer.
+These people claim to have the truth but are simply selling mythology and superstition.
 We recommend you reject those preaching fiction as truth.
-These people claim to have the “truth” but are simply regurgitating relabeled mythology and superstition.
-Reject any group that claims to have preferential treatment based on their mystical relationship with an imaginary entity.
+Reject any group claiming preferential treatment based on their mystical relationship with an imaginary entity.

-The Mythology of all Races, Volume V, Semitic, by Stephen Herbert Langdon, 1931
+- The World’s Sixteen Crucified Saviors by Kersey Graves, 1881.
+Messiahs: Christian and Pagan, Wilson D. Wallis, 1928.
+The Mythology of all Races, Volume V, Semitic, by Stephen Herbert Langdon, 1931.